-Pectus excavatum describes an abnormal formation of the rib cage that gives the chest a caved-in or sunken appearance.
+Pectus excavatum is a medical term that describes an abnormal formation of the rib cage that gives the chest a caved-in or sunken appearance.

-It is caused by too much growth of the connective tissue that joins the ribs to the breastbone.
-This causes the sternum to malform inward.
-The child typically has a depression in the center of the chest over the sternum, and this may appear quite deep.
+Pectus excavatum is due to too much growth of the connective tissue that joins the ribs to the breastbone (sternum).
+This causes the sternum to grow inward.
+As a result, there is a depression in the chest over the sternum, which may appear quite deep.

-If pectus excavatum is severe, it may affect the heart and lungs, making exercise difficult.
-Also, the appearance of the chest may cause psychological difficulty for the child.
+If the condition is severe, the heart and lungs can be affected.
+Also, the way the chest looks may cause emotional stress for the child.

 When to Contact a Medical Professional